 '''

 pkgBiocRevDeps(

 pkg,

 pkgType = c("software", "data-experiment", "workflows", "data-annotation"),

 which = "all",

 only.bioc = TRUE,

-version = BiocManager::version()
+version = BiocManager::version(),

+recursive = FALSE

 )

 S3 method for class 'biocrevdeps'

+summary(object, ...)

 '''

-summary(object, ...)

-pkg character(1) The package for which to look up dependencies. pkgType character() Any of 'software', 'data-experiment', 'workflows', and / or 'data- annotation' (defaults to all) which a character vector listing the types of dependencies, a subset of c("Depends", "Imports", "LinkingTo", "Suggests", "Enhances").
-Character string "all" is shorthand for that vector, character string "most" for the same vector without "Enhances", character string "strong" (default) for the first three elements of that vector. only.bioc logical(1) Whether to only return Bioconductor dependencies in the list (default TRUE) version (Optional) character(1) or package_version indicating the Bioconductor version (e.g., "3.8") for which repositories are required. object an object for which a summary is desired. additional arguments affecting the summary produced.
+pkg character(1) The package for which to look up dependencies. pkgType character() Any of 'software', 'data-experiment', 'workflows', and / or 'data-annotation' (defaults to all) which a character vector listing the types of dependencies, a subset of c("Depends", "Imports", "LinkingTo", "Suggests", "Enhances").
+Character string "all" is shorthand for that vector, character string "most" for the same vector without "Enhances", character string "strong" (default) for the first three elements of that vector. only.bioc logical(1) Whether to only return Bioconductor dependencies in the list (default TRUE) $$ version (Optional) character(1) or package_version indicating the Bioconductor version (e.g., "3.8") for which repositories are required. recursive a logical indicating whether (reverse) dependencies of (reverse) dependencies (and so on) should be included, or a character vector like which indicating the type of (reverse) dependencies to be added recursively. object an object for which a summary is desired. additional arguments affecting the summary produced.